Extreme Hardship Waiver for Spouse (I‑601 Waiver)

 Dear Sir/Madam,

 I am writing to formally request an Extreme Hardship Waiver for my spouse, [Spouse's Name], who is currently facing inadmissibility due to [reason for inadmissibility].
-As a U.S. citizen, I am deeply concerned about the impact this situation has on our family.
+As a U.S. citizen, I am profoundly concerned about the significant impact this situation has on our family unit and the emotional strain it places on both of us.
+The potential separation would not only disrupt our lives but also lead to severe consequences that extend beyond mere inconvenience.

-I appreciate your consideration of our situation and hope for a favorable response.
+I appreciate your consideration of our situation and hope for a favorable response that allows us to remain together as a family.
+Thank you for your attention to this matter.
+Sincerely, [Your Name]

 Common Questions About the I-601 Waiver